-Organizer Lou Stutzke, who operates a local convenience store, started the contest with Hank "Beaver" Ross, who was inspired by a competition in the northern Adirondacks that had hourly prizes.
+Lou Stutzke started the contest with Hank "Beaver" Ross.
+Ross had been inspired by a competition in the northern Adirondacks that had hourly prizes.
 Seven years ago, they capped the number of contestants at 1,000.
-But they have bumped that up and now, their 1,750 slots sell out in a few weeks.
+But they have bumped that up.
+Now, their 1,750 slots sell out in a few weeks.

 "It grew into a monster, basically," Stutzke said.

 Fishing holes are topped by spring-loaded "tip-ups."
 They have little orange flags that whip up when a line is pulled.
 But pulling in a fish takes skill.
 Bruce Gollmer kneeled on the ice with the line in his hand.
 He pulled it in with his bare hands, then let the fish run out some.
 He finally landed a 32-inch northern pike.

 "They've got a mouthful of teeth.
 They'll snap a line with one shake of the head so you want to tire them out and just slowly bring them in," Gollmer said.